 One memorable occasion was after my testimony before a Senate sub-committee to secure legislation prohibiting raising calves for veal in narrow crates, when animal science professor Stanley Curtis, who became Dean of the Dept. of Animal Science at the University of Pennsylvania, was asked by the committee chairman if he believed that veal calves need to turn around.
 The professor replied saying that “More research was needed before we could be really sure if they really need to.”

-I was not too surprised by the lack of evident responsiveness by this University of Pennsylvania veterinary panel when I raised the issue of animals’ social and emotional needs because earlier, at the inaugural meeting of the Institute for Laboratory Animal Resources Committee on Laboratory Animal Ethology, which I chaired at the National Academy of Sciences in Washington DC, I had my first encounter with this mind-set.
-Veterinarian Bernard Trum, Director of the U.S. government’s New England Regional Primate Center.
-He actually scoffed and shook his head in dismissal as a non-issue when I raised the question concerning the emotional needs of primates confined in laboratory small cages..
+I was not too surprised by the lack of evident responsiveness by this University of Pennsylvania veterinary panel when I raised the issue of animals’ social and emotional needs because earlier, at the inaugural meeting of the Institute for Laboratory Animal Resources Committee on Laboratory Animal Ethology, which I chaired at a meeting at the National Academy of Sciences in Washington DC, I had my first encounter with this mind-set expressed by veterinarian Dr. Bernard Trum, Director of the U.S. government’s New England Regional Primate Center.
+He actually scoffed and shook his head in dismissal as a non-issue when I raised the question concerning the emotional needs of primates confined in small cages.
 In 1986 the State University of New York Press published my scientific treatise Laboratory Animal Husbandry: Ethology, Welfare and Experimental Variables, to legitimize my concerns, documenting how animals’ stress and emotional distress were uncontrolled variables when not considered as influencing experimental results and data interpretation.

 It was evident to me that the denial of animal sentience, of their rights and inherent value by those involved in their exploitation, was a necessary distancing to avoid the censorship of conscience and of public censure and accountability.
 It paralleled those who exploit the natural environment as a mere resource with total disregard for the rights and intrinsic ecological value of indigenous plant and animal species and of sustainable, traditional native communities and cultures.